 Either way, you need an account to use Imagify for all your image optimization.

-So to set up your account, visit the Imagify website and sign up using an email address and your name.
+So to set up your account, visit the Imagify website and sign up using your email address and name.
 No credit card is required.
 It’s free.

 Unless your website uses many images, the free Imagify account with a 25MB monthly plan is enough for most content websites.

-But if you require more monthly quota, you can check out the paid plans down the post.
+But if you require more monthly quota, check out the paid plans down the post.

 Online Image Optimization With Imagify

 For some reason, you may prefer the Imagify online image optimization tool.